EDCD/EDMarketConnector/Contributing.md

 Doc strings are preferred on all new modules, functions, classes, and methods, as they help others understand your code.
 We use the `sphinx` formatting style, which for pycharm users is the default.

+### Add comments to LANG usage

+Sometimes our translators may need some additional information about what a translation is used for.
+You can add that information automatically by using `# LANG: your message here` **on the line directly above your usage, or at the end of the line in your usage**.
+If both comments exist, the one on the current line is preferred over the one above

-## Mark hacks and workarounds with a specific comment
+### Mark hacks and workarounds with a specific comment

 We often write hacks or workarounds to make EDMC work on a given version or around a specific bug.
 Please mark all hacks, workarounds, magic with one of the following comments, where applicable: